Ancient History and German (BA)

 As well as students with A-level German, we also welcome students who have no previous knowledge of German.
 Such applicants will generally require an A-level in another modern foreign language.

 Students studying this course will take 60 credits in Ancient History and 60 credits in German.
-Our ‘Key optional modules’ indicate the modules you would be required to study depending on your subject specific A-levels, for example, modules at beginner or advanced level.

 |Module title||Module code||Credits|